iksaku/laravel-mass-update/README.md

 > Above information is not real, I don't track my expenses quarterly.

 Oops...
 We made a little mistake...
-Expenses from Q1 of 2020 and 2021 are switched, and in order to fix it, we can do the following:
+Expenses from Q1 of 2020 and 2021 are switched, and in order to fix it we could only pass the `quarter` column as an index, but if we only pass down the `quarter` column as an index, we'll modify **ALL** `Q1` records.
+So, for this, we should also pass down the `year` column as an index.

 ```php
 Expense::batchUpdate(